apollographql/apollo-link/README.md

-# apollo-fetcher
+# apollo-link

-This is the beginning of apollo-fetcher.
+This is the beginning of apollo-link.
 The new network interface layer for Apollo Client.